chaseruskin/orbit/docs/src/reference/json.md

 }
 ```

-## Published ip
+## Published projects

-The `orbit publish` command allows users to automate the process of maintaining a centralized location where released ip can be found.
-When successfully ran, this command copies an ip's manifest to a directory dedicated to storing manifests.
+The `orbit publish` command allows users to automate the process of maintaining a centralized location where released projects can be found.
+When successfully ran, this command copies a project's manifest to a directory dedicated to storing manifests.

-It also produces a JSON file of the various pieces of metadata related to the released ip and places it alongide the copied manifest.
+It also produces a JSON file of the various pieces of metadata related to the released project and places it alongide the copied manifest.

 The serialized JSON data is available in a file called `Orbit.json` found in the same directory as where Orbit placed the `Orbit.toml` and `Orbit.lock` files during the publishing process.
 This file can be read by external tools and processes to collect various pieces of information to display to users in another way.